 This research examines the origins of Hinduism.
 It emphasises constructionist and anti-constructionist positions in the colonial debate, tracing complicated viewpoints of imperialists, non-imperialists, as well as Asian scholars.
 The discussion they continue to engage in is not of binary nature; therefore, the essay demonstrates the need for avoiding the lure of providing a simple resolution.

 This research evaluates yoga’s historical development and discerns continuities and discontinuities within the practice.
 Prominence is given to changing attitudes towards physical mortification and cultivation over the period of 2,500 years.
 In addition to the exposition of the development of body ideals, this essay attempts to recognise and combine yoga’s substantial legacy with the demands of the present-day world.

 Yoga, Buddhism, Jainism and Hinduism are indigenous traditions of India in which nonviolence is a central virtue.
 In his book "Nonviolence to Animals, Earth, and Self in Asian Traditions", Chapple sets out to explore their practices, find parallels with the Western culture and address issues of the contemporary world.

 Discover a handful of simple tools to humanely lead your employees while diligently meeting your business goals.

 Blessing a bride-to-be and her bride tribe with a gift of yoga no longer comes as a surprise.
-The times are changing and the wellbeing industry is seeing a growing need for more meaning, depth and connection in those once-in-a-lifetime type of events – hen-do’s and stag-do’s.
-Yoga can offer this and more, making the celebration truly special and memorable.
+The times are changing, and the wellbeing industry is seeing a growing need for more meaning, depth and connection in those once-in-a-lifetime events – hen-do’s and stag-do’s.
+Yoga can offer this and more, making the celebration special and memorable.

 Nothing can wake our hamstrings up quite as well as a thorough forward bend.
 It could be a standing or sitting pose, and even an inversion.
 But what is it exactly that happens in our body and mind when we bend forward, and how can we perfect getting there?